Sweet and Savory Party Mix

 Here are some things to do if you want to share it:

-• Make it in advance.
-This mix can keep for up to a week in an airtight storage container, so make it whenever is most convenient for you, then pour it into a serving container just before guests arrive.
+- Make it in advance.
+It keeps for up to a week in an airtight container at room temperature, so make it whenever is most convenient for you.
+Pour it into a serving container just before guests arrive.

-• Involve your kids.
-My daughter loved helping mix this, and since there’s no heating or baking, it was easy to involve her in the recipe!
-Let them measure and mix with you for extra fun.
-(Just be prepared that some of your party mix recipe might end up on the countertop or the floors, and that’s OK.)
+- Involve your kids.
+My older daughter loved helping mix this, and since there’s no heating or baking, it was easy!
+Let kids measure and mix with you.
+(Just be prepared that some of your party mix recipe might end up on the countertop or the floors.)

 Frequently Asked Questions

-I’m all about sweet-and-salty flavors, which is why I used a bunch of salty products along with dark chocolate.
-The pairing makes my tastebuds sing!
+I’m all about sweet-and-salty flavors, which is why I used a bunch of salty products with dark chocolate.

-That said, if you’re not a dark chocolate fan, feel free to purchase something with milk chocolate or even white chocolate!
+If you’re not a dark chocolate fan, purchase items with milk chocolate or even white chocolate!

-If you’re skeptical of the dried cherries, leave ‘em out or throw in some raisins (which are sweeter) or dried cranberries (which Sprouts offers in various flavors in their Bulk Department!)
+If you’re skeptical of the dried cherries, leave them out or throw in some raisins or dried cranberries instead.

 If you’re looking for your snack mix to involve Chex, let me recommend Chex Mix Puppy Chow, Christmas Chex Mix and Valentine’s Day White Chocolate Chex Mix!